Subnatural-linewidth fluorescent single photons: Subnatural-linewidth single photons

-Similarly, the parameters adopted in Fig.~\ref{fig-Lambda_fluorescence}(b) correspond to the strong excitation regime in the equivalent two-level system, i.e., $\Omega_r\gg \gamma^{*}$.
-Therefore, the fluorescence spectrum of the equivalent decay $|g\rangle\rightarrow|a\rangle$ exhibits a Mollow-like triplet~\cite{Mollow1969_Power, Wu1975_Investigation}, where the spectral widths of the three peaks depend on the equivalent decay rate $\gamma^{*}$ and the positions of the two side peaks depend on the Rabi frequency $\Omega_r$.
-Accordingly, the transition $|e\rangle\rightarrow|a\rangle$ in the original three-level system exhibits the same Mollow-like triplet (see Supplemental Material \cite{Zhang_Supplemental} for details).
-Anyhow, all of the fluorescent components are almost focused on a bandwidth of about $ 10\gamma^{*} + 4\Omega_r$ (the proof is in Supplemental Material \cite{Zhang_Supplemental}), which is much smaller than the natural linewidth of emitter.
-In fact, as long as reducing the intensities of the two external fields, the linewidth of the fluorescent single photon can be narrowed arbitrarily.
+Similarly, the parameters adopted in Fig.~\ref{Fig-2}(b) correspond to the effective strong excitation regime, i.e., $\Omega_r\gg \gamma^{*}$.
+Therefore, the fluorescence spectrum of the effective decay $|g\rangle\rightarrow|a\rangle$ exhibits a Mollow-like triplet~\cite{Mollow1969_Power, Wu1975_Investigation}, where the spectral widths of the three peaks depend on $\gamma^{*}$ and the two side peaks are located at $\omega_L \pm 2\Omega_r$ (the proof is in Appendix~\ref{App-3}).
+Accordingly, the transition $|e\rangle\rightarrow|a\rangle$ in the original three-level system exhibits the same Mollow-like triplet (see Appendix~\ref{App-3} for details).
+Anyhow, all of the fluorescent components are almost focused on a bandwidth determined by the effective linewidth $\gamma^{*}$ and the sidebands in $\omega_L \pm 2\Omega_r$.
+This bandwidth is smaller than the natural linewidth of the emitter and can even be narrowed arbitrarily by reducing the intensities of the two external fields as shown in Fig.~\ref{Fig-2}(c).

-For a further insight of the origin of the ultranarrow spectral structure, we next provide an analysis of the fluorescence from another aspect.
-According to the motion equation of emitter, one can infer that there exists a transition path